 I am still over the moon about how this Vintage crate turned out.

-During my last excursion, I stumbled upon an antique chicken crate that was a bit rough and even, dare I say, smelly??
+It was a bit rough and even, dare I say, smelly??

 I couldn’t grab it fast enough!

 I love pieces that feel both unique and old!